GlebBatykov/minerva/README.md

 # Routing

 In Minerva, request routing is based on pipelined request processing.
-When configuring the server, intermediate handlers are set that participate in the processing of the received request.
-You can read more about intermediate handlers [here](#intermediate-handlers).
+When configuring the server, middlewares are set that participate in the processing of the received request.
+You can read more about middlewares [here](#intermediate-handlers).

 Request routing in `Minerva` can be represented as: